SLiV9/numpad/docs/index.md

 ### Lists

 In addition to numbers, Numpad also supports lists.
-A list consists of 0 or more expressions separated by `..`, surrounded by parentheses.
+A list consists of zero or more expressions separated by `..`, surrounded by brackets.

 ```
 /../         (empty list)
 /.0..1+1./   (list with two elements)
 ```

-For a list of length 1, use an `..` to avoid creating a nested expression.
+For a list of length 1, use an explicit `..` to avoid creating a nested expression.

 ```
-/.0.../      (list [0] with a trailing .. separator)
+/.0.../      (list of length 1 with a trailing .. separator)
-/.0....2./   (you can even have multiple separators between values)
+             (you can even have multiple separators between values)
-             (this has legth 2)
+/.0....2./   (list of length 2)
 ```

 You can get the length of a list with unary `-`.
 In the REPL:

 ```
-| 1..-/.1..2..3./
+| 1..-/.10..20..30./
 |
 Output: (3)
 ```